CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

 ## Search Using Labels

 You can search for information about your Kubernetes clusters using labels.
 A label search is similar to a "contains" regular expression search.
-In the following example, we are looking for all nodes that contain *kube* in the replication set name or label:
+The following example looks for all nodes that contain *kube* in the replication set name or label:

     cumulus@host:~$ netq server11 show kubernetes replica-set label kube Matching kube_replica records: